opendaylight/releng-builder/vagrant/baseline/README.md

 NOTE: The reseal operation _destroys_ the SSH keys that were used to bring the Vagrant system up effectively making the system unable to perform SSH based logins again.
 This is intentional.

+If you are bringing up an Ubuntu system you _must_ also set RSPTY='default' or the bring up will hang indefinitely during the OS upgrade phase.